Gissio/radpro/docs/manual.md

 The instantaneous rate is estimated by dividing the number of pulses within a time window, minus one, by the time between the first and last pulse within that window.

-The confidence interval estimates the range of values that contain the true instantaneous rate with a 95 % probability, assuming a constant level of radiation.
+The confidence intervals estimate the range of values that contain the true instantaneous rate with a 95 % probability, assuming a constant level of radiation.

-The time window is adaptively adjusted, aiming for a confidence interval of less than 50 %.
+The time window is adaptively adjusted, aiming for confidence intervals below ±50 %.
 On radiation levels above 1 µSv/h, the time window is limited to 5 seconds to ensure a fast response.

 ### Average rate

 The average rate is estimated by dividing the number of pulses within a time window, minus one, by the time between the first and last pulse within that window.

-The 95 % confidence interval assumes a constant level of radiation over the averaging period.
+The 95 % confidence intervals assumes a constant level of radiation over the averaging period.

 Averaging can be indefinite, or limited by the average timer.